Spykill/FinHacks/README.md

 Open two different command lines in the project folder.
 In one, run `cd WebServer` and then `npm start`, to initialize localhost.
 Next, to initialize MongoDB, open the file system and run `StartMongoDB.bat` in the folder `WebServer`.
 Then, in the other command line window (leaving the first open and running), enter `cd Webserver`, followed by `mongod --dbpath="./db"`.
 This will allow for the database folder to be recognized, and the database to run.

 Lastly, go to `http://localhost:8000` in order to view the page.

+*This was created by Lauren Fay Rosenberg, Lisa Chen, Hisham Al Assi, Yehuda Maes, David Goldstein and Andriy Dzikh as a part of the FinHacks hackathon sponsored by TD and Cisco in November 2016.*